 • EDUC6702 Curriculum and Instruction: Theory and Practice

-• EDUC6703 Supervision of Instruction & Personnel Evaluation
+• EDUC6703 Supervision of Instruction and Personnel Evaluation

 Teacher of Students with Disabilities Option without Certificate or State Endorsement